FranzTutao/filter-known-tracks/README.md

 Creates a new playlist which only contains songs of the different/ foreign playlist that are not in your Spotify library

+- will compare tracks from another playlist with your own library based on the isrc or uri as fallback
 - will need to synchronize your Spotify library on startup, before it can be used
 - will put that newly created playlist in a folder called "New Songs" in the root directory
 - will copy image and name of the old playlist and mention the user who created the old playlist in the description
-- if used on self-owned playlist it excludes that playlist from your library (only uri comparison, no isrc)
+- if used on self-owned playlist it compares based on the uri instead of isrc

 It took ~12 minutes 30 seconds for a playlist with ~5600 tracks, where ~5360 were new tracks, to finish

 ## ToDo

-- allow usage on self owned playlists
 - clean up "getTrackObject" and use a parallel approach
 - find solution for how to handle library changes while re-syncing
 - improve message feedback